JaredTMurray/Credit_Risk_Analysis/README.md

 ####	Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk.
 The Ensemble classifier with balancedrandon methed was used in [credit_risk_ensemble](https://github.com/JaredTMurray/Credit_Risk_Analysis/blob/main/credit_risk_ensemble.ipynb)
+- The BalancedRandomForestClassifier had a random_state of 1 for the X and y values.
+The variable clf stored the X and y value.
+- The Accuracy score was stored in the variable acc_score for a value of 0.78.
+- I sorted the values of the clf_model and the X.columns.
+- The Easy Ensemble AdaBoost Classifier generated a variable ecc.fit for the split testing; train and test.
+- The Imbalanced classification report for y_test and y_pred produced high_risk, low_risk and avg/total values respectively.
 ![](https://github.com/JaredTMurray/Credit_Risk_Analysis/blob/main/ensemble.png)
 ##	Summary
 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.